w-e-w/embedding-inspector/README.md

 Inspired by [Embeddings editor](https://github.com/CodeExplode/stable-diffusion-webui-embedding-editor.git) and ![Tokenizer](https://github.com/AUTOMATIC1111/stable-diffusion-webui-tokenizer.git) extensions.

+# What's new

+v2.0: SD2.0 and multi-vector support
-new in v2.1: entering embedding ID instead of name is now supported, for example you can enter "#2368" instead of "cat"

-new in 2.2: entering a step value (like 1000) is now supported.
+v2.1: Entering embedding ID instead of name is now supported, for example you can enter "#2368" instead of "cat" 2.2: Entering a step value (like 1000) is now supported.
 This is needed only if you will continue training this embedding

 # Manual Installation